nilsbrummond/Neverwinter-ACT-Plugin/README.md

 Install
 =======

-- Download the Neverwinter.cs file to your computer.
+- Download the Neverwinter.cs file to your computer from https://s3.amazonaws.com/nw-act-plugin/Neverwinter.cs.
 - In the Neverwinter game use the command "/Combatlog 1" to begin logging to a file.
 - From ACT goto the plugins tab and "browse..." to and then enable the Neverwinter.cs plugin.
 - Goto the option tab now.
 Select the Miscellaneous category and use the "Open log" button.
 Select the file "C:\Users\Public\Games\Cryptic Studios\Neverwinter\Live\Logs\GameClient\Combatlog.Log".